-- Evaluate the counts of red and white blood cells, and platelets
+- Count the number of red and white blood cells, and platelets

-- Diagnose and stage lymphoma or solid tumors
+- Diagnose and stage different types of cancers

-- Evaluate other blood disorders or diseases that may affect the bone marrow
+- Test for other blood diseases that affect the bone marrow

 Complications are rare, but no procedure is completely free of risk.
-If you are planning to have this procedure, your doctor will review a list of possible complications which may include:
+Your doctor will review a list of possible problems such as:

 What to Expect